ClojureBridge/tones/curriculum/01-piano-chords.md

-Twinkle Little Star - Making Sounds with Overtone
+Twinkle Twinkle Little Star - Making Sounds with Overtone
 =================================================

 This is a story of Meg who attended a ClojureBridge workshop